sgaul/unemployment/index.md

 ![plot of chunk unnamed-chunk-6](assets/fig/unnamed-chunk-6.png)

 The ACS data also provides estimates of labor force participation for the population.
+Anyone not actively seeking work (or discouraged workers) is excluded from the labor force.

-The percent of the population not in the labor force (not actively seeking work or employed) are mapped below.
+The percent of the population not in the labor force (not actively seeking work or employed) is mapped below.

 ![plot of chunk unnamed-chunk-7](assets/fig/unnamed-chunk-7.png)

 There are again high margins of error for small towns.
-In addition, the ACS includes the population living in 'group quarters,' so the estimates for towns like Somers or Mansfield include dormitories and the prison population.
+In addition, the ACS includes the population living in 'group quarters,' so estimates for towns like Somers or Mansfield include dormitories and the prison population.

 For the larger towns in the region, Hartford has the highest percentage (38%) not in the labor force.

 ![plot of chunk unnamed-chunk-8](assets/fig/unnamed-chunk-8.png)

 The ACS data can be taken to a neighborhood level using the 2007 - 2011 5-year estimates.
-Unemployment rates are mapped below for the region.
+Unemployment rates are mapped below for the region by census tract.

 High unemployment rates are clustered in the same towns as seen earlier, although some new areas - like in Manchester - appear that are masked with the town level data.

 ![plot of chunk unnamed-chunk-9](assets/fig/unnamed-chunk-9.png)